R0NC0L4/TurtlebotConveyor/README.md

 Repeat this for each motor you have.

-Now you are ready to move the servos.
-First of all you have to create some Daisy Chain because the OpenCR board has only three TTL port.

-To test the servos you have to install the [Arduino IDE and the OpenCR board.](https://emanual.robotis.com/docs/en/parts/controller/opencr10/).
-Now you can use the examples code of the OpenCR libraries.
-To complete the configuration you can go in the Arduino IDE and then go to: "File" -> "Examples" -> "OpenCR" -> "Etc" -> "usb_to_dxl".
+To complete the servos setup you have to install the [Arduino IDE and the OpenCR board.](https://emanual.robotis.com/docs/en/parts/controller/opencr10/).
+Now you can use the example code of the OpenCR libraries going to: "File" -> "Examples" -> "OpenCR" -> "Etc" -> "usb_to_dxl".

+## Moving the servos

+To move the servos first of all you have to create some Daisy Chain because the OpenCR board has only three TTL port.
+We try to move the conveyor by using another example code.
+You can find it in : "File" -> "Examples" -> "Turtlebot3" -> "turtlebot3_friends" -> "turtlebot_conveyor".
+This code allow you to use the RC100 remote control to control the robot.

 # Useful Links